 When I arrived in Lisbon, I had done zero research of what there was to do, but my one Portuguese friend told me I had to rent a car and drive out to the Parque Natural Da Arrabida!

 While I was hesitant at first, after a google search of the park I quickly decided that this was one of the best Lisbon day trips out there!
-So I gathered up some friends, rented a fancy Audi for the day, and made the 60+ minute drive outside of Lisbon to the coastline.

 The main highlight of visiting is truly the drive because the entire time you’re rewarded with stunning views of pristine beaches and picturesque cafes.
-You can spend all day exploring each of the different little beaches, enjoy a dip in the ocean, and relax on the sand.

 If you’re in the area, I’d also recommend a quick pit stop at the Riberia Do Cavolo Beach!
 It does require about a twenty-minute hike down to the bottom, but it’s well worth it!
-I, unfortunately, visited on a rainy day, but I’d highly recommend it to anyone visiting Portugal during the summer!

 Dave | Jones around the World